roman-milk/roman-milk.github.io/kims-sister-the-s.md

+===

- ****** Kim's Sister the Slut Pt.
-02 ****** byincrediblehunk7© I sat back on one leg of the sofa, recovering from the most intense orgasm of my life.
+I sat back on one leg of the sofa, recovering from the most intense orgasm of my life.
 Just moments earlier, I erupted inside of my girlfriend's little sister, my cum filling her 18 year old mouth and spilling out of the corners.
 I had watched as my girlfriend, Kim, and her sister, Katie, shared a cum-filled kiss.
 I felt paralyzed as I watched them grope at each other wildly, Katie fully naked and Kim wearing her usual tight cotton panties.

  As they settled down into a sort of nipple sucking 69, my head cleared enough to take in the scene before me.
 Kim's legs were resting at a 90-degree angle on mine, her knees wide, exposing the damp crotch of her panties.
 I always loved the way her panties seem to be a ½ size too small, clinging to her folds and leaving just enough to the imagination to make me shudder.
 Her thighs are creamy white, smooth, and probably not quite thin enough for a runway model.
 They lead up to womanly hips that give her the hourglass silhouette.
 Kim still has a cute gap that I can see when she stands.
 Her ass is probably her best asset, at least the best one viewable with clothes.
 It's tight, apple shaped, and just begging to be spread.